bdpiccolo/ACNC-DAME/README.md

    * Total OTUs

 - α-diversity statistics by taxonomic levels:
-   * Calculates observed, chao1, ACE, Shannon, Simpson, Inverse Simpson, Fisher indices
+   * Calculates observed, chao1, ACE, Shannon, Simpson, Inverse Simpson, Fisher indices.
-   * Calculates 1-way or multifactor ANOVAs based on meta-data
+   * Calculates 1-way or multifactor ANOVAs based on meta-data.
+   * Output tables are rendered with the DT package.
+   * Barplots rendered with the highcharter package.
+   * All data (α-diversity calculations and statistics) are downloadable.

+- β-diversity statistics by taxonomic levels:
+   * Calculates multiple dissimilarity, distance, and tree based parameters.
+   * Calculates several ordination methods, including Principal Co-ordinate Analysis, Non-Metric Multidimensional Scaling, and others.
-   * Graphics are rendered with the highcharter package
+   * Ordination plots rendered with the scatterD3 package
    * Tables are rendered with the DT package

+- Differential abundance analysis using Negative Binomial Regression by taxonomic levels:
+   * Pairwise comparisons of meta-data using DESeq2 workflow.
+   * DESeq2 result table rendered with DT package.
+   * Boxplots displayed with either Total Reads or Percent Abundance and rendered with highcharter package
-   * All data is downloadable
+   * All results are downloadable